dannysepler/kids/README.md

 ## Questions for doctors

+IMMUNIZATION QUESTIONS
-1. Is "inactivated poliovirus" the offered polio vaccine
+1. Is "inactivated poliovirus" the same thing as the polio vaccine?
+Or is it a variant of it?
+Which does Kids Doc offer?
-1. Do they offer influenza as the (1) live, intranasal one or the (2)inactivated one
+1. Does Kids Doc offer influenza as (1) live, intranasal or as (2)inactivated?
-1. Is the HPV vaccine (1) Cervarix or (2) Gardasil?
+1. Is the Kids Doc HPV vaccine (1) Cervarix or (2) Gardasil?

+DESIGN QUESTIONS
+1. What do you like (appearance-wise) about the other websites?
+1. What could be improved (appearance-wise) about our website?

 ### Other info